-The gene copy numbers were expressed in terms of biomass and volume (except for sludge cake; it was expressed in grams) because it allows one to analyze if a selection process is occurring within the wastewater treatment facility.

-Due to the higher abundance and more stable signal over time of gene copies, Adenovirus, CrAssphage, and PMMV are more representative targets for conducting comparisons with E. coli.
-Although a significant reduction of Adenovirus, CrAssphage, PMMV and uidA was observed consistently in activated sludge samples, the higher gene copy numbers of viruses and E. coli observed in the effluents may be associated with the hydraulic retention time (12 hours) in the facility.
-For each sampling event, samples were collected within a 2-hour period from raw sewage activated sludge effluents consecutively.
-As a result, the community quantified in effluents may not completely reflect the changes occurring in the activated sludge.
+The GCNs were expressed in terms of biomass and volume (except for SC, which was expressed in gs of sample).
+The higher abundance and more stable signal over time of GCNs of Adenovirus, CrAssphage, and PMMV relative to the results for our other assays make these target more representative targets for conducting comparisons with E. coli.
+A reduction of Adenovirus, CrAssphage, PMMV and uidA GCNs was observed consistently in AS samples.
+This could be a result of viral particles being attached to the chunks of solids that had been filtered by cheesecloth early in the sample-handling process.
+Meanwhile, the higher GCNs of viruses and E. coli observed in the EF may be associated with the hydraulic retention time (HRT) (12 hours) in the facility.
+In a study by ElNaker, Yousef, and Hasan published in 2018, it was shown that bacterial counts in bioreactors increased as the HRT was raised from 2 to 50 hours [Effect of hydraulic retention time on microbial community structure in wastewater treatment electro‐bioreactors - ElNaker - 2018 - MicrobiologyOpen - Wiley Online Library (oclc.org)].
+Similarly, Pan et al. in 2004 concluded that the optimal HRT was between 2 and 12 hours, and such an HRT provided the hydraulic selection pressures favorable for the formation and maintenance of stable aerobic granules with good settleability and activity [The effect of hydraulic retention time on the stability of aerobically grown microbial granules - Pan - 2004 - Letters in Applied Microbiology - Wiley Online Library].
+Therefore, it is reasonable to postulate that our target species experienced growth during AS processing.
+However, for each sampling event, samples were collected within a 2-hour period from RS AS EF consecutively.
+As a result, the community quantified in EF may not completely reflect the changes occurring in the AS during sample collection.
 Other variables to consider are the overflow of sewage from rainy events and fluctuations in mixed liquor-suspended solids (Pérez, et al. 2019).
-Table 2 and Table 3 show water quality parameters of wastewater treatment samples from the NESTP and the temperature and precipitation data near the NESTP.
+Furthermore, the viral GCNs quantified in the EF may be an overestimation of the actual number of infectious viral particles since qPCR detected both infective and non-infective agents and UV treatment influenced viral viability [Human enteric viruses in a wastewater treatment plant: evaluation of activated sludge combined with UV disinfection process reveals different removal performances for viruses with different features - Lizasoain - 2018 - Letters in Applied Microbiology - Wiley Online Library].
+Thus, conservation should be practiced when interpreting these results.

-Moreover, the duration of anaerobic sludge digestion is 25 days.
-In this context, gene copy numbers of virions and uidA in the sludge cake were significantly reduced by anaerobic digestion (the by-product was used as compost and landfill).
-This may explain why the gene copies of uidA were lower in sludge cake compared to all treatments.
-The average gene copies across all wastewater stages (raw sewage, activated sludge, and effluents) for uidA were not significantly different in terms of both volume and biomass.
-When compared to uidA, enteric viruses were found at least one (in terms of biomass) to two (in terms of volume) orders of magnitude higher than the E. coli marker.
-This may indicate that enteric viruses can survive during the wastewater treatment process and therefore suggest that viral-like particles are being released into the aquatic environment.
+Moreover, the duration of anaerobic sludge digestion is 15 days.
+In this context, GCNs of uidA in the SC were significantly reduced by anaerobic digestion.
+This may explain why the gene copies of uidA were lower in SC compared to all treatments.
+The average gene copies across all wastewater stages (RS, AS, and EF) for uidA were not significantly different in terms of both volume and biomass.
+When compared to uidA, enteric viruses were found to be at least one order of magnitude more abundant than the E. coli marker.
+This may indicate that enteric viruses are able to survive the wastewater treatment process and suggest that viral particles are being released into the aquatic environment.